thakyZ/NiklasGollenstede-eslintrc/README.md

  * `node.js`: Some additional rules and globals for `node.js` scripts.
  * `browser.js`: Adjustments for a (modern) browser environment.
 Does not define many global variables.
  * `web-ext.js`: meant for WebExtensions.
 Currently the same as the browser configuration.
+ * `typescript.js`: For linting TypeScript (and JavaScript).

-`utils.js` just contains some ... well utilities to write down the rules a bit more clearly.
+`_utils.js` just contains some ... well utilities to write down the rules a bit more clearly.